mirtiza09/personal-website/src/content/pages/about.md

 Continuous Discovery Habits - A Book on becoming better at Product experimentation.

-The Lean Startups - A blueprint for using the dexterity and flexibility of early stage startups to fail faster and leaner.
+The Lean Startup - A blueprint for using the dexterity and flexibility of early stage startups to fail faster and leaner.